 Points to Remember

 Now that you know the reasons behind NOT getting the desired number of survey responses – address these issues completely, to improve the ROI of your surveys.
-To make it even easier for you to boost your survey response rate, here are the key points from this post:
+To make it even easier for you to increase your survey response rate, here are the key points from this post:

 - Make your survey as short as possible